KLMM-LSD/BlockchainProject/Solution_KL/withjs/readme.md

 | POST /discover | Send list of known peers to discover.
 Ignore already known |
 | POST /block | Receive a block and consider it for longest chain |

+In any case, a node will upon `POST /block` respond with the block of the longest chain.
+Bastard miners can ignore it but the legitimate miners should agree upon it.

 Miner

 | Endpoint | Purpose |